cultmt616god-ship-it/intelligent-stock-prediction/draft-report.md

   – Baseline models: Linear Regression and ARIMA to provide interpretable and classical benchmarks.
   – Deep learning model: A stacked LSTM network with dropout, trained on sliding windows of historical closing prices.

-· Sentiment Analysis: Aggregate news articles and headlines for a given stock, compute sentiment scores using tools such as VADER, and summarize polarity (positive/negative/neutral) over a recent time window.
+· Sentiment Analysis: Aggregate news articles and headlines for a given stock from free web sources (e.g., Finviz) and compute sentiment scores using tools such as VADER/TextBlob/FinVADER.
+Summarize polarity (positive/negative/neutral) over a recent time window and feed this into the final recommendation.

 · System Design: Architect a three‑tier web application using Flask (backend), HTML/CSS/Bootstrap (frontend), and SQLite (database) for persistence.
 Define the database schema for users, companies, portfolio items, transactions, brokers, and dividends.